 - Bragging Theme Tune: His theme song extols his awesomeness.The solitary man who devoted his soul to the way of games

 He will punish those who do not play seriously

 Their battered bodies will never forget!

-- Breakout Character: He was so popular that his theme song got a hit single release AND he had the honor of getting his own video game as the last major Sega Saturn release!
+- Breakout Character: He was so popular that his theme song got a hit single release, and he had the honor of getting his own video game as the last major Sega Saturn release!

-- Catch Phrase: "Sega Saturn Shiro!"
+- Catchphrase: "Sega Saturn Shiro!" (literally "Play Sega Saturn!")

 - Charles Atlas Superpower: Strong enough to catch a cruise missile.
 With his bare hands.
 In mid-air.
 Then force it into space.

 - Complaining About People Not Liking the Show: An In-Universe example; if you're not playing on the Sega Saturn when Segata comes around, he will beat you into doing it.